 Got dandruff or a dry scalp?
 The anti-inflammatory qualities and high content of fatty acids in shea butter makes it an effective scalp treatment.
 When a small amount is massaged into the scalp, it absorbs easily without clogging the pores.
-This can help to replace the natural oils that have been stripped away by sulfate-based shampoos or over-washing.
+This can help to replace the natural oils that have been stripped away by sulphate-based shampoos or over-washing.

 4. Protects against heat

 Repeated heat styling is a one-way ticket to frazzled, fried and frizzy hair.
 High heat breaks down the chemical bonds in the strands, weakening the hair fibre and allowing moisture to escape from the core.
+Try heat-free drying, babe.
 But if you can’t bear to part ways with your hairdryer, you’ll be happy to hear that shea butter can be used as a heat protectant.
 Melt it down and mix it with a carrier oil (like avocado oil or grapeseed oil) and apply small amounts before blow drying or straightening your hair.